juliaguas17/Password-Generator/README.md

-## Week 3 Challenge: Password Generator
+# Week 3 Challenge: Password Generator

-# User Story:
+## User Story:
+''' md
 AS AN employee with access to sensitive data,
 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+'''

-# Acceptance Criteria
+## Acceptance Criteria
+''' md
 GIVEN I need a new, secure password...
 WHEN I click the button to generate a password,
 THEN I am presented with a series of prompts for password criteria.